burritojustice/xyz_space_invader/README.md

 ## Keyboard Shortcuts for map state

+### Hide and show
 - `b`: toggle building visibility
 - `r`: toggle road visibility
 - `w`: move polygons below water

+### Bigger and smaller
 - `l`: adjust size of lines
 - `p`: adjust size of points

+### Multiple basemaps
 - `m`: switch the basemap

+#### Adjust colors
 - `o`: add outlines to polygons
 - `c`: use random colors

-These shortcuts can also be accessed via the main info pane in the top left.
-Your selections will be saved in the URL query and can be shared.
+These shortcuts can also be accessed by clicking the labels in the main info pane on the top left.
+Your selections will be saved in the URL query, making it easy to share your map view.

 ## XYZ Tags